Mo16/Location-From-MAC/README.md

 # maclook
-Trace people's MAC Adresses
+Trace people's location with their  MAC Adresses

+First chmod it by doing:
+chmod +x mac.py
-Do ./mac [MAC ADDRESS]
+Then do ./mac [MAC ADDRESS]